How we test products

 The cooling gel could be in the form of gel beads, gel particles, gel layers, thermal gel, or even phase-changing gel (which changes from solid to liquid in response to body heat).

-The Sleepeezee Immerse 2200 PocketGel Pillow Top mattress, for example, has gel foam with small gel capsules for better temperature management.
+The Sleepeezee Immerse 2200 PocketGel Pillow Top mattress, a pocket sprung gel mattress, for example, has gel foam with small gel capsules for better temperature management.

 Criteria to consider when purchasing a gel mattress